andyblight/nRF905Py3/README.md

 Implements the class Nrf905.

 This class forms the interface that most coders will use.
-An instance of this class will use one Nrf905Gpio object and one Nrf905Spi object.
-These objects are used together to control the nRF905 module.
+An instance of this class uses one Nrf905Gpio object and one Nrf905Spi object.
+These objects are used together to control the nRF905 device.

+The nRF905 is surprisingly complex so a state machine is used, mainly to handle the numerous transitions when receiving.
+The state machine also blocks transmit functions until no carrier is detected.

-Depends on Nrf905GPio and Nrf905Spi.
+Depends on Nrf905Gpio and Nrf905Spi.

 ### nrf905_gpio.py

 Implements the class Nrf905Gpio.

 Responsible for controlling and responding to the GPIO pins used by the nRF905 module.

 Depends on pigpio.